alishour-dev/letsPinIt-app/README.md

 ## App Idea 💡

 I've created this app on my free time as a side project.
+The idea came when I wanted to refresh my memory with using Array methods.
+So after a little time, I turned my litle chunck of code and self-memory-testing into this cool UI styled app.
+I tend to work on many side projects on my free time to keep a refreshed memory, while it's also a lot of fun!
+If you like what I do, hit me up & lets chat!
-The idea camewhen I already designed and worked on a similar project previously (last year), where that project was a task tracking app, which persists users tasks and store the data using a fake JSON server, with the temprorary backend hosted at Heroku, and the website itself hosted (and still live) using Firebase.
+P.S.
+I've already built a similar app to this last year, but with a little less engaging UI, called "PINTASK".
+It was a task tracking app, which persists users tasks and store the data using a fake JSON server, with a temprorary backend hosted at Heroku, while the site itself was hosted (and still live) using Firebase.
 Check it out here [Pintask app](https://pintask-46374.web.app/).

 <br />
 <br />